 Mandatory compliance with quality standards.
 In our last annual report, we noted a Government initiative to amend the Health Act 1956 with the Health (Drinking Water) Amendment Bill.
-If passed, this would require water suppliers to take all practical steps to comply with the drinking water practical steps to comply with the drinking water standards, and to implement public health risk management plans.
+If passed, this would require water suppliers to take all practical steps to comply with the drinking water standards, and to implement public health risk management plans.